ggarciam/dirk-color-app/README.md

 # Legal OS React Code Exercise

 Hi there!
 Thanks for doing our coding exercise. :).
+The exercise consists out of two parts:

+1. Code the exercise
+2. Answer questions in the [FOLLOW_UP.md](/FOLLOW_UP.md) document.

+# Exercise

 The exercise you will be doing today is to create a tiny single-page app: